marianesfg/windows-uwp.pt-br/windows-apps-src/publish/manage-account-settings-and-profile.md

 ---
 ms.assetid: DA495F9D-49B8-45A6-BBE0-27F0C804D240
 title: Gerenciar configurações da conta e informações de perfil
-description: Você pode exibir e atualizar suas configurações de conta de desenvolvedor e informações de perfil na seção configurações da conta do Partner Center. ms.date: 10/31/2018 ms.topic: article
+description: You can view and update your developer account settings and profile info in the Account settings section of Partner Center. ms.date: 10/31/2018 ms.topic: article
-keywords: windows 10, uwp, centro de desenvolvimento, configurações da conta, perfil, perfil da conta, conta de desenvolvedor, configurações da conta de desenvolvedor ms.localizationpriority: medium ms.openlocfilehash: 1b7453a3225097d342396aa884f0c40c3c5698de ms.sourcegitcommit: fca0132794ec187e90b2ebdad862f22d9f6c0db8 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 04/24/2019 ms.locfileid: "63827576"
+keywords: windows 10, uwp, centro de desenvolvimento, configurações da conta, perfil, perfil da conta, conta de desenvolvedor, configurações da conta de desenvolvedor ms.localizationpriority: medium ms.openlocfilehash: bb17526546d9950ba2dc648aab71e3ea390b8ee6 ms.sourcegitcommit: b52ddecccb9e68dbb71695af3078005a2eb78af1 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 11/20/2019 ms.locfileid: "74259976"
 ---
 # <a name="manage-account-settings-and-profile-info"></a>Gerenciar configurações da conta e informações de perfil

-Você pode exibir e atualizar as configurações de conta de desenvolvedor e informações de perfil a **configurações de conta** seção [Partner Center](https://partner.microsoft.com/dashboard).
+You can view and update your developer account settings and profile info in the **Account settings** section of [Partner Center](https://partner.microsoft.com/dashboard).

 > [!NOTE]
-> As preferências de notificação (por exemplo, o tipo de notificações para receber e como recebê-las) podem ser gerenciadas no **Centro de mensagens** (que pode ser acessado selecionando o ícone de mensagem na parte superior do Partner Center).
+> Notification preferences (such as which type of notifications to receive and how to receive them) can be managed in **Message Center** (which you can access by selecting the message icon near the top of Partner Center).

 ## <a name="account-settings"></a>Configurações da conta

-Para exibir as configurações de conta, clique no ícone de engrenagem no canto superior direito do Partner Center e, em seguida, selecione **configurações do desenvolvedor**.
-Aqui você encontrará detalhes sobre sua conta e links para outras páginas em que você pode exibir informações e realizar diversas tarefas relacionadas à conta.
+To view your account settings, click the gear icon in the upper right hand corner of Partner Center and then select **Developer settings**.
+Here you'll find details about your account and links to other pages where you can view info and perform various account-related tasks.

 Na seção **Detalhes da conta**, você pode ver o status e o tipo da sua conta.
-Você também pode ver sua ID de vendedor e outras informações de ID do publicador aqui.
-Esses valores são atribuídas pela Microsoft para identificar exclusivamente a sua conta de desenvolvedor e não podem ser editados.
+You can also see your Seller ID and other publisher ID info here.
+These values are assigned by Microsoft to uniquely identify your developer account and can't be edited.

 > [!NOTE]
 > Os detalhes de identidade para seus aplicativos individuais podem ser encontrados na página [Identidade do Aplicativo](view-app-identity-details.md) de cada aplicativo.